 The CMS (Centre for Medicare and Medicaid Services) sets the Medicare fee schedule.
 This gets done through federal legislation and can change annually, depending on decisions made by the Australian Medical Association.

-The Medicare Benefits Schedule fee generally falls into 3 categories:
+The Medicare Benefits Schedule (MBS) fee generally falls into 3 categories:

-- Hospital care: Free or subsidised treatment and accommodation in public hospital.
-Your attending doctor will be appointed by the hospital.
+- Hospital care: Free or subsidised treatment and accommodation as a public patient in a public hospital.
+As a private patient the MBS rebate is usually 75%.

-- Medical: 100% reimbursement of the Medicare Benefits Schedule fee if you visit a doctor outside a hospital.
-You also get 85% back if you see a specialist outside the hospital.
+- General treatments: 85% reimbursement of the Medicare Benefits Schedule fee if you visit a doctor outside a hospital.
+However, 100% might be covered if your doctor bulk bills.

 - Optometrical services: You can claim Medicare benefits for services by an optometrist in relation to a consultation on ocular or vision problems or related procedures.